Patrick Dalton-Holmes, violin

 Michael Whitson, viola, PCMF founder and director

 Michael Whitson is an active violist and teacher in the Southern California area.
 As a performer, he has shared the stage with the likes of Katy Perry, Stevie Wonder, Barbra Streisand, Mariah Carey, Randy Jackson, Blake Shelton, Itzahk Perlman, Yo-Yo Ma, Joshua Bell, as well as many other artists and groups.
-He is a regular studio musician, having performed on numerous movie scores such as "Pirates of the Caribbean", "Despicable Me", and "LEGO Movie".
-He has also recorded for many current television series such as "Empire", "Once Upon a Time", and "Marvel's Agents of SHIELD".
+He is a regular studio musician, having performed on numerous movie scores such as "Mulan", "Secret Life of Pets", and "It Chapter 2".
+He has also recorded for many current television series such as "The Mandalorian", "Empire", and "Marvel's Agents of SHIELD".
 Michael performs with local orchestras and ensembles, including the Los Angeles Opera.

 A passionate educator as well, Michael serves as the faculty violist at the University of Cal Poly, is currently a Los Angeles Philharmonic Teaching Artist, and maintains his own private studio.
 He is currently serving as project manager for the Los Angeles.
 Philharmonic's youth orchestra summer program in Idyllwild